codeClinicLab/php_assignment/README.md

  This assignment use Latest laravel version (10.0) and PHP Version (8.1).
  To install this please clone this repo and run following commands
- - [composer install]
+ - ## composer install
  this will install all dependecies that require to run this application
- - [npm install && npm run dev ]
+ - ## npm install && npm run dev
  this is for npm packages

  after that you have to run
  please make sure you have vaild database connection in .env file and then run this command.
-- [php artisan migrate:fresh --seed ]
+- ## php artisan migrate:fresh --seed
 this will seed the user entry so that you can able to login with api user .

- - [php artisan serve ]
+ - ## php artisan serve
  this will serve your application

  By this command you can Create Random Author as it is cli command
- - [ php artisan app:create-author ]
+ - ## php artisan app:create-author

  ## Feature of Application
-  -[login page that uses Symfony Skeleton API, retrieve the access token] -[list of Authors from the API, and display them in a table layout] -[User can able to delete the author if there are no related books for this author] -[view page for single authors and their books] -[CLI command created add a new author . php artisan app:create-author  ] -[single author view, is able to delete books (one by one)  ] -[User can add a new Book and select Authors from a dropdown menu  ] -[User first name and last name displayed at navbar] -[Logout link or button.  ]
+  - [login page that uses Symfony Skeleton API, retrieve the access token]
+  - [list of Authors from the API, and display them in a table layout]
+  - [User can able to delete the author if there are no related books for this author]
+  - [view page for single authors and their books]
+  - [CLI command created add a new author . php artisan app:create-author  ]
+  - [single author view, is able to delete books (one by one)  ]
+  - [User can add a new Book and select Authors from a dropdown menu  ]
+  - [User first name and last name displayed at navbar]
+  - [Logout link or button.  ]

+.env file have API_URL so that you can changes api URL at any time .

+if you change anything in env file please make sure you have to run these command

+## php artisan config:clear
+## php artisan cache:clear

+By doing this this will pick the latest changes